I was out with Ben to collect his visa from the Chinese visa office. I really like the new facility. It is quick and efficient.

 The outer wall is designed to resemble bubbles in soap lather.

 The design of the wall allows more light and heat to penetrate, resulting in a 30% saving of energy costs.
-More on following page.
-Click here to continue reading
+Continue reading

 Our first glimpse of the Beijing National Stadium, the Bird’s Nest.
 The Bird’s Nest was built for the 2008 Summer Olympics and Paralympics.